R.E.M.: 1982–1988: I.R.S. Records and cult success

 The band's third album, Fables of the Reconstruction (1985), demonstrated a change in direction.
 Instead of Dixon and Easter, R.E.M. chose producer Joe Boyd, who had worked with Fairport Convention and Nick Drake, to record the album in London.
 The band members found the sessions unexpectedly difficult, and were miserable due to the cold winter weather and what they considered to be poor food; the situation brought the band to the verge of break-up.
 The gloominess surrounding the sessions worked its way into the context for the album's themes.
 Lyrically, Stipe began to create storylines with Southern Gothic themes, noting in a 1985 interview that he was inspired by "the whole idea of the old men sitting around the fire, passing on ... legends and fables to the grandchildren".

 They toured Canada in July and August 1985, and Europe in October of that year, including the Netherlands, England (including one concert at London's Hammersmith Palais), Ireland, Scotland, France, Switzerland, Belgium, and West Germany.
 On October 2, 1985, the group played a concert in Bochum, West Germany, for the German TV show Rockpalast.
 Stipe had bleached his hair blond during this time.
-R.E.M. invited Los Angeles punk band Minutemen to open for them on part of the US tour, and organized a benefit for the family of Minutemen frontman D. Boon, who died in a December 1985 car crash shortly after the tour's conclusion.
+R.E.M. invited Los Angeles punk band Minutemen to open for them on part of the US tour, and later organized a benefit for the family of Minutemen frontman D. Boon, who died in a December 1985 car crash shortly after the tour's conclusion.
 Fables of the Reconstruction performed poorly in Europe and its critical reception was mixed, with some critics regarding it as dreary and poorly recorded.
-As with the previous records, the singles from Fables of the Reconstruction were mostly ignored by mainstream radio.
-Meanwhile, I.R.S. was becoming frustrated with the band's reluctance to achieve mainstream success.
+As with the previous records, the singles from Fables of the Reconstruction were mostly ignored by mainstream radio; I.R.S. was becoming frustrated with the band's reluctance to achieve mainstream success.